Assistant Professor Jobs at Medical College of Wisconsin with Visa Sponsorship

 Which visa types are commonly used for Assistant Professor roles at Medical College of Wisconsin?

 H-1B is the most common visa type for Assistant Professors at MCW, covering specialty occupation roles in medicine and research.
-J-1 is used for clinical training and research exchange positions, though it may carry a two-year home residency requirement.
-TN is available to Canadian and Mexican nationals in qualifying academic roles.
+J-1 visa is used for clinical training and research exchange positions, though it may carry a two-year home residency requirement.
+TN visa is available to Canadian and Mexican nationals in qualifying academic roles.
 For long-term faculty, EB-2 or EB-3 Green Card sponsorship through PERM is a documented pathway.

 How do I apply for Assistant Professor jobs at Medical College of Wisconsin?